mayur-driod/E-Commerce-Application/README.md

 ## Milestone 16
 Created singleproduct.jsx.
 The pages is made to show details about the product.
 I also routed it and made other minor changes.

+## Milestone 17 & 18
+In these two Milestones we first added the cart details to the schema.
+Then we also created a post request for sending the details and storing them on the database.
+We also created an endpoint to receive request from cart page.